jingxiaozheng/jingxiaozheng.github.io/_publications/face_system.md

 ---
-title: "A Fast and Accurate System for Face Detection, Identification, and Verification."
+title: "A Fast and Accurate System for Face Detection, Identification, and Verification"
 collection: publications
 permalink: /publications/face_system
 date: 2019-3-20